 Oncology trials are more complicated than trials in any other therapeutic area.
 The research in oncology differs in the trial design, type of trial, the role of a comparator, treatment outcomes, adverse events reporting, interpreting the results, etc. Developing a perfect clinical development strategy for clinical trials in oncology is crucial as the research involves significant costs, time, and challenges.

 Despite this rapid growth, there are several hiccups.
 For example, a study reports that only 5.1% of new cancer drugs tested in Phase I are likely to receive FDA approval.
-The success rate of trials reaching from Phase I to Phase II is 63%, and 25% from reaching Phase II to Phase III.
+The success rate of clinical trials moving from Phase I to Phase II is 63%, and 25% from reaching Phase II to Phase III.

 Before moving into the challenges and strategies to overcome them, let’s look at the statistics of clinical trials worldwide.

 Currently, 77,626 trials are registered in oncology on clinicaltrials.gov globally, with 22,352 ongoing clinical trials.

 The USA registers the highest number of trials (11,424), followed by Europe (6,640) and China (3,355).

 Along with the increasing statistics, there are markable improvements in the oncology research industry.